Nicolai L. Volodos: Stent graft project

 In 1986, Volodos started using bifurcated stent grafts for intraoperative grafting of the abdominal aorta.
 This shortened the time for which the vessel had to be clamped.

-The first-in-the-world aortic stent graft implantation was performed by Volodos on March 24, 1987, to treat a post-traumatic thoracic aortic aneurysm.
+Volodos performed the first aortic stent graft implantation on March 24, 1987, to treat a post-traumatic thoracic aortic aneurysm.
 Over a follow-up period of 18 years, the patient had no complications.
 The patient died in 2005 because of pathology not related to the stent graft implantation.

 Later, in 1989, in Kharkiv, Ukraine, Volodos and his team performed the world's first endovascular aneurysm repair (EVAR) procedure for treating abdominal aortic aneurysm (AAA).
-It was the first time when the original unibody bifurcated stent graft and innovative delivery system were used.
+It was the first time the original unibody bifurcated stent graft and innovative delivery system were used.
 The endovascular procedure was converted to open surgery because of twisting of the unibody bifurcated stent graft's collateral limb.
-Subsequently, in May 1993, Volodos performed his first successful EVAR of AAA by using a bifurcated stent graft with a new advanced delivery system.
+Subsequently, in May 1993, Volodos performed his first successful EVAR of AAA by using a bifurcated stent graft with a new delivery system.
 Several EVARs for AAA using straight tubular stent grafts were performed by Volodos and his team during the named period.

 On 14 June 1991, Volodos performed a hybrid transthoracic operation with antegrade delivery and deployment (through the ascending aorta) of a stent-graft to treat a post-coarctation pseudoaneurysm of the proximal descending thoracic aorta.

 On 19 August 1993, Volodos successfully performed the first ever thoracic endovascular aortic repair (TEVAR) in patient with a false aneurysm of thoracic aorta complicated by aortobronchial fistula.

-By the early 1990s, he and his associates had accumulated a large clinical experience (of about 100 cases) with stent-graft implantations in the abdominal and thoracic aorta and in other arterial beds.
-In parallel with clinical application of the original stent grafts, they continued work on evaluating different parameters of their devices and their hemodynamics; this work included mathematical modeling, advanced in vitro experiments, and further testing of the devices on human cadavers.
-Volodos and his associates built research and manufacturing facilities at one center, which could be considered one of the best in the world at that time.
-That allowed in home production of the most advanced stent graft systems, their preclinical testing, and their clinical application.
+By the early 1990s, he and his associates had accumulated a clinical experience of about 100 cases with stent-graft implantations in the abdominal and thoracic aorta and in other arterial beds.
+In parallel with clinical application of the original stent grafts, they continued work on evaluating different parameters of their devices and their hemodynamics; this work included mathematical modeling, in vitro experiments, and further testing of the devices on human cadavers.
+Volodos and his associates built research and manufacturing facilities at one center, allowing in-home production of the stent graft systems, their preclinical testing, and their clinical application.